evazapata/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 ./demo.sh
 ```

-For the demo, you need the following packages to be installed: `docker`
+For the demo, you need the following packages to be installed: `docker` and may need to run the script as root.